 ― Mark Twain

-Mark Twain repeatedly being far ahead of his time.
+Mark Twain once again being far ahead of his time.
 If you ask any nurse caring for dying people, you’ll find out Mr.Twain hit the bullseye again.

 16. “Take only memories, leave only footprints.”